 Committing to GitHub

 Committing to GitLab is the only way to show everyone what you are working on.
 It is important to wire updates every time you did something, however small it is.
 It allows others not only appreciate all the work you are doing, but also helps them keep you on the right track.
 If they see no updates from you in the past 24hr, people will assume you took a day off.

 If it’s not in GitLab, it never happened We keep all substantive conversations and discussions on GitLab, so we have the entire history of our projects in one place.
 All arrangements made outside of GitLab (Google Meet, Inca Water Cooler, email, etc.) are to be duplicated on GitLab.
 It is also essential that you reply promptly to all requests on GitLab.
-Generally, we are against one-on-one conversations and ask you to invite other people using Google Calendar or Keybase chat channels.
+Generally, we are against one-on-one conversations and ask you to invite other people using Google Calendar or Inca Water Cooler chat channels.
 Administrative, personal, and security-sensitive conversations are an exception.

 Structure One way to show other team members you value their time is to add more structure to your communication.
 Provide context, make lists, link issues, add labels, use milestones… Demonstrate you did research and organized your thoughts before involving other people in your issues.
 It’s not their job to figure out why you are doing something and whether it makes sense at all.